fbpx

 Join Pikes Peak Habitat's monthly book discussion

-We choose a selection of titles that relate to our work -- some connected to a specific event or initiative, and some that address broader issues related to affordable homeownership.
-We invite you to join us in reading any titles that interest you!
+We choose a selection of titles that relate to our work -- some connected to a specific event or initiative, and some that address broader issues around affordable homeownership.
+We invite you to join us in reading any books that interest you!

 Viewpoints expressed in these works, and in the related discussions, are those of the individual authors and participants and do not necessarily reflect views of Pikes Peak Habitat for Humanity's board, leadership, staff, homeowners, and/or volunteers; or of Habitat for Humanity International's board, leadership, staff, homeowners, and/or volunteers.